SenseNet/sn-tools/docs/sntrace.md

 This technique is quick enough, the log lines are human readable and the generator code is very simple (see the examples below).

 > According to our measurements, the system deceleration rate is 1% on a loaded web server and high verbosity logging.
-Still, it is advisable to switch tracing on when needed and switch it off after.
+Still, it is advisable to switch tracing on **only** when needed.

 ### Where does the data go
 The trace entries are written to various targets depending on the trace providers that are currently active.
 A provider needs to implement the very simple **ISnTracer** interface.
 Multiple providers can be used simultaneously.
 See details of implementation below.
 The default SnTrace provider is the **SnFileSystemTracer** that persists the entries to the file system (using a buffer) as fast as possible.